yujaehui/yujaehui/README.md

-안녕하세요! 저는 **iOS 개발자** **Jaehui**입니다.
+Hello!
+I'm **Jaehui**, an **iOS Developer**.

-직관적이고 확장 가능한 애플리케이션을 만드는 데 열정을 가지고 있으며, 항상 새로운 도전을 통해 성장하고 있습니다.
+I am passionate about creating intuitive and scalable applications and constantly strive to grow through new challenges.

-- 🔧 **제가 즐겨 개발하는 분야:**
+- 🔧 **Fields I Enjoy Working On:**
-  - UIKit, SwiftUI를 활용한 iOS 애플리케이션 개발.
+  - Developing iOS applications using UIKit and SwiftUI.
-  - 유지보수성과 성능 최적화를 위한 리팩토링.
+  - Refactoring for improved maintainability and performance optimization.

-- 🌱 **배우고 있는 것들:**
+- 🌱 **Currently Learning:**
-  - RxSwift를 활용한 리액티브 프로그래밍 심화 학습.
+  - Advanced reactive programming with RxSwift.
-  - Combine을 활용한 비동기 처리.
+  - Asynchronous programming with Combine.
-  - 다양한 위젯 개발과 직관적인 UI 설계.
+  - Developing diverse widgets with WidgetKit.

 <!--